Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

    - Extend the prototype to cover directives, variable declarations, and function bodies so upcoming semantic passes have representative node shapes.

-3. **AST Schema & Traversal Build-Out**
+3. **AST Schema & Traversal Expansion**
-   - Formalise discriminated union node definitions in `core/ast/nodes.ts`, wiring in the positional metadata already emitted by the lexer.
+   - Extend the node set beyond the current expressions/statements to cover loops, `switch`, matrix literals, and built-in call shapes required by near-term modules.
-   - Implement traversal helpers (`visit`, `visitChildren`, `findAncestor`) and bake in TypeScript typings so downstream validators can adopt them without ad-hoc utilities.
+   - Add utility helpers (builders, guards) for the new nodes and document traversal conventions for downstream contributors.

 4. **Semantic Pass Bootstrapping**
-   - Start the scope builder atop the new traversal utilities, targeting declarations and reference resolution needed by high-priority modules (`core-validator`, `function-declarations`).
+   - Harden the scope builder with additional fixtures (nested functions, `varip`/`var` lifetimes) and surface symbol metadata needed by module migrations.
-   - Define placeholder data structures for type inference results to unblock modules that need literal vs. series distinctions, even if the inference logic is still stubbed.
+   - Stand up the type inference skeleton covering literals, identifiers, tuples, and basic call-site inference so dependent modules can start wiring AST-aware checks.

 5. **Dual-Run Guardrail Wiring**
    - Introduce a CLI/CI harness that executes both the legacy and AST-backed validators